ieti-eci/2.2-spring-boot-secure-api-react/README.md

         this.axios = axios.create({
                 baseURL: 'http://localhost:8080/api/',
                 timeout: 1000,
-                headers: {'Authorization': 'Bearer '+token}
+                headers: {'Authorization': 'Bearer ' + token}
             });
     ````

-7. Make a request with the Axios client instance to the API to retrieve the Tasks List.
+7. Make a request to the API with the Axios client instance for retrieving the Tasks List.

-8. Create an additional service to Post the Task data to the API.
+8. Create an additional call to Post new Tasks to the API.